machingclee/machingclee.github.io/static/media/383-lambda-self-invokation copy.b7b76640.md

 #### Usecase

-In a regular server we can return a response to the requester and **_continue_** to run a job (like making additional request in another thread).
+In a regular server we can return a response to the requester and **_continue_** to run a slightly time consuming task in the background (like making additional request in another thread).

-But this is not possible in lambda function because the whole resource will be brought to a halted state once the lambda function returns, leading to a freezed state that no further execution of code will be run in any other thread.
+But this is not possible in lambda functions because the whole resource will be brought to a halted state once the lambda function returns, leading to a freezed state that no further execution of code will be run in any other thread.

-For that **_before_** our controller returns anything, we can **_invoke the same function_** again to a specific endpoint to delegate the desired task (so that we don't need to set up another backend).
+For that **_before_** our controller returns anything, we can **_invoke the same function_** again to a specific endpoint to delegate the task (so that we don't need to set up another backend).
 However, any invokation of a lambda function from a resource (like loadbalancer, like ECS, like lambda function) **_requires a policy_**.

-Luckily because our function invokes itself, the lambda configuration itself can define the policy we need in `serverless.yml`.
+Luckily because our function invokes itself, the lambda function itself can define the policy we need in `serverless.yml`.

 #### Policy in `serverless.yml`

-Take my own project as an example, the line 10-15 define a policy tha allow invokation of the function itself.
+Take my own project as an example, the line 10-15 define a policy that allows the invokation of the function itself.

 Here we have followed the naming convention of `serverless` framework in `nodejs`.